PRIX PHOTO & SCIENCES 2022

 PRESENTATION OF THE PRIZE

-The Résidence 1+2, the ADAGP, the CNRS, the CASDEN, STIMULTANIA and PICTO FOUNDATION are committed to supporting contemporary photographic creation by creating the Photography and Science Prize, with the media partners Fisheye and Sciences et Avenir – La Recherche.
-This annual prize is intended for professional photographers on the french scene (french creators or artists working and/or living in France, whatever their nationality) who are developing an authorial approach.
-An endowment of 7,000 euros will help the winning photographer to finalise a photographic series in progress, which combines photography and sciences.
-The prize money will include the prize-winning photographer’s remuneration.
-The winner will also benefit from a dedicated communication with media partners.
-The presentation of the series is the subject of a round table with screening at the ADAGP (Paris) on the 12th of september 2023 at 6.30 p.m. , then of an exhibition in a reference place dedicated to photography in France, Stimultania Photography Center in Strasbourg from the 28th of april to the 16th of september 2023.
+La RÉSIDENCE 1+2, the FRENCH MINISTRY OF CULTURE, ADAGP, CNRS, STIMULTANIA (associated place) and PICTO FOUNDATION are committed to supporting contemporary photography by creating the Prix Photographie & Sciences, with media partners Fisheye and Sciences et Avenir – La Recherche.
+This annual prize is open to all professional photographers on the French scene (French creators or artists working and/or living in France, whatever their nationality) developing an auteur photography.
+An endowment of 7,000 euros will support the winning photographer in finalizing a photographic series in progress, combining photography and science, in France and abroad.
+Remuneration for the winning photographer will be included in the prize money.
+The winner will also benefit from dedicated communication with media partners.
+The presentation of the complete series will be the subject of a round table with screening in June 2024 at ADAGP (Paris) and an exhibition at STIMULTANIA, associated venue (Strasbourg) in 2025.

 SCHEDULE